newtang/newtang.github.io/_drafts/express-part2.markdown

 categories: programming javascript
 ---

-In early summer of 2020, I broke ground on a new router for express.
+After fiddling around with router compatibility in express, in early summer of 2020, I broke ground on a new router for express.
 After tinkering with it on and off for the last several months, I'm happy to share that the first public beta version of Expresso is now available!

-My goals were to make the Expresso faster than the default Express router, reasonably backwards compatible, throw helpful errors on problematic setup, and finally, to allow routes to be added in an order-independant manner.
+My goals were to make Expresso faster than the default Express router, reasonably backwards compatible, throw helpful errors on problematic setup, and finally, to allow routes to be added in an order-independent manner.
 Let's go through these!

 ### Speed